 Supply Chain Management

-What kinds of jobs are there in supply chain management?
+What kinds of jobs are there for Supply Chain Management majors?

-Supply chain management careers can be found in a wide variety of organizations – manufacturers, retailers, transportation companies, third party logistics firms, government agencies, and service firms.
-Supply chain management entry-level job titles include supply chain analyst, logistics analyst, warehouse operations supervisor, customer service supervisor, fulfillment supervisor, and procurement support.
-Companies that recruit USF students for internships and jobs in supply chain management include CSX, CH Robinson, Target, Total Quality Logistics, TechData, PLS and more.
+Graduates find supply chain management careers in a wide variety of organizations – manufacturers, distributors, retailers, transportation companies, third party logistics firms, government agencies, and service firms.
+Supply chain management offers entry-level positions such as supply chain analyst, logistics analyst, operations supervisor, customer service supervisor, fulfillment supervisor, and purchasing support.
+Companies that recruit USF students for internships and jobs in SCM include Amazon, Bristol-Myers Squibb, CH Robinson, Jabil, Target, Honeywell Aerospace, TechData, Walmart, and more.